fugro-oss/LASDatasets.jl/docs/src/header.md

 # Header

-Each *LAS* file starts with a block of header information that contains metadata for the whole file. *LasDatasets.jl* uses the `LasHeader` struct to wrap around this data and defines a user-friendly interface to modify certain aspects of it.
+Each *LAS* file starts with a block of header information that contains metadata for the whole file. *LASDatasets.jl* uses the `LasHeader` struct to wrap around this data and defines a user-friendly interface to modify certain aspects of it.

 ```@docs; canonical = false
 LasHeader